Osteopaths are allied health professionals who specialise in the treatment of the musculoskeletal system.

 Osteopaths must be approved by us (issued a provider number) to deliver treatment services in the NSW workers compensation system.

-Please read this information on the allied health recovery request before you use this form for the first time.
+Please read this information on the allied health recovery request (AHRR) before you use this form for the first time.
 The AHRR replaces the previous management plans.
 All SIRA approved osteopaths must submit an AHRR when seeking pre-approval for treatment services.

 A workers compensation guide for allied health practitioners provides essential information regarding the delivery of treatment services in the NSW workers compensation system.
 We also strongly recommend you view our 15 minute webinar on the Allied Health Practitioner Framework.